Methodology overview

 What we look at

-These signals are combined through a proprietary methodology — the asset PriceTilt is built around.
-We don’t disclose the numeric weights, the formula structure, or the score-to-offer-range mapping.
+These signals are combined through a proprietary methodology, the asset PriceTilt is built around.
+We don’t disclose the numeric weights, the formula structure, or the placement-to-offer-range mapping.
 We do show the inputs, the directional contribution of each category, and the specific public-records facts driving each direction.
 Same posture as Carfax, FICO, and other proprietary scores.

-School ratings and general crime statistics are not score inputs.
+School ratings and general crime statistics are not inputs.
 Both are available on every consumer real-estate site already.
-The PriceTilt chatbot will surface these via licensed data sources when you ask, but they don’t drive your Tilt Score — paying ATTOM for data you can see on Redfin would inflate cost without changing the answer.
+The PriceTilt chatbot will surface these via licensed data sources when you ask, but they don’t drive your Tilt Map placement.
+Paying ATTOM for data you can see on Redfin would inflate cost without changing the answer.

 Race, income demographics, and protected-class neighborhood composition are excluded by design.
 Federal Fair Housing law prohibits using these signals in real-estate decisions or services that facilitate them.
-PriceTilt has explicit guardrails at the methodology layer, the prompt layer, and the AWS Bedrock guardrail layer preventing these signals from entering scores or chat responses.
-We measure property-level and seller-level signals — never who lives where.
+PriceTilt has explicit guardrails at the methodology layer, the prompt layer, and the AWS Bedrock guardrail layer preventing these signals from entering results or chat responses.
+We measure property-level and seller-level signals, never who lives where.

 Future closing price is not predicted.
-The score advises on a starting position the data supports.
-What a property actually closes at depends on competing buyers, negotiation dynamics, and timing — none of which we model.
+The Tilt Map advises on a starting position the data supports.
+What a property actually closes at depends on competing buyers, negotiation dynamics, and timing, none of which we model.

 Methodology versioning

-Every score is timestamped with the methodology version that produced it.
-Past scores are immutable — when the methodology changes, we don’t silently restate history.
+Every report is timestamped with the methodology version that produced it.
+Past reports are immutable; when the methodology changes, we don’t silently restate history.
 Revisions get a version bump with a documented rationale.

 What’s coming

 Calibration against actual sale outcomes.
-ATTOM updates deed records 30 to 90 days after a closing, which means PriceTilt can passively observe predicted-versus-actual for every property it scored that eventually transacted.
-That signal accrues as a side effect of normal usage — no manual data entry required.
+ATTOM updates deed records 30 to 90 days after a closing, which means PriceTilt can passively observe predicted-versus-actual for every property it analyzed that eventually transacted.
+That signal accrues as a side effect of normal usage, no manual data entry required.